Village Without Walls

 Critical Home Repair: Willamette West Habitat for Humanity is a program which serves Beaverton, Aloha and Hillsboro.
 It helps low/fixed-income adults who lack the physical and financial means to fix household problems that make it hard to live safely.
 Contact Anthony Grimaldi by phone (503-844-7606 ext.
 110) or email (email@example.com) to find out if you qualify.
 Click brochure for more details.

-Disability, Aging and Veteran Services is Washington County’s central clearing house and assistance organization for seniors, veterans and people with disabilities in our county.
+Disability, Aging and Veteran Services (DAVS) is Washington County’s central clearing house and assistance organization for seniors, veterans and people with disabilities in our county.
 They offer services, usually at no cost to seniors.
 5240 NE Elam Young Parkway #300, Hillsboro, OR 97124.
 1-855-ORE-ADRC (673-2372)

 Legal Assistance for Seniors: Washington County residents ages 60 and over may be able to obtain free legal services from the Oregon Law Center (OLC).
 OLC provides free civil legal services to low-income people.
 Through a contract with Washington County Disability, Aging & Veteran Services , OLC is able to provide some services to seniors regardless of income.

 Senior Health Insurance Benefits Assistance: This is the Oregon state site for information on the Senior Health Insurance Benefits Assistance Program (SHIBA).
+The Senior Health Insurance Benefits Assistance program uses trained counselors to educate and advocate for Oregonians with Medicare.